tsers-js/core/README.md

 })
 ```

-In order to run your application, you must understand the role of those
-`Transducers`, `signals` and `execute`.

 ### Signals

-Signals is just a stream of events coming from the "outside world".
+Signals are just a stream of events coming from the "outside world".
 These events
-can be anything: user keyboard clicks, mouse movements, messages from WebSocket,
+can be anything: user keyboard clicks, mouse movements, messages from WebSockets,
-sounds from guitar pedals etc etc.
+sounds from guitar pedals etc.

-The values of signals stream are just `{key, val}` objects where `val` contains
+The signal values are `{key, val}` objects where `val` contains the signal data
-the signal data and `key` is the name of the driver that emitted the signal
+and `key` is the name of the driver that emitted the signal (e.g. `DOM`).
+It's
-(e.g. `DOM`).
-It's up to driver's implementation to decide whether it emits
+up to driver's implementation to decide whether it emits input signals or not -
-signals or not - some drivers might emit them (like web-socket driver), other
+some  drivers might emit them (like web-socket driver) while others might not.
-drivers might not.

 ### Transducers

 Transducers are the "switch army knife" that actually processes the input signals
 to output signals.
-Don't get distracted by the name: [transducer](https://en.wikipedia.org/wiki/Transducer)
+Don't get distracted by the name: [a transducer](https://en.wikipedia.org/wiki/Transducer)
 is just a function that transforms signals `a` to `b`:
 ```
 Transducer :: a$ => b$